 Social proof gives your products and business added credibility: 55% of shoppers say that online reviews influence their buying decision, while 72% of buyers will take action only after reading a positive review.

 If someone is on the fence about whether or not to purchase your product, showing reviews from other customers can be the difference between them submitting an order or abandoning their cart.
 In fact, 72% of buyers will only take action after reading a positive review.

-Customer reviews are a great way to show social proof, but they’re not the only way.
+Customer reviews are a great way to show social proof and let someone else’s word help do social commerce for you, but they’re not the only way.
 Many clothing retailers, for example, ask customers to share photos of themselves wearing the clothes in their daily lives.
 Like the point above, this helps customers imagine wearing or using the product in their daily lives.